Meet Ledger Nano™ Gen5, the most playful signer yet

 How Does The Ethereum Pectra Upgrade Impact Me?

-For Ledger Nano S users, please be aware that as we are phasing out support and you will be unable to update to version 1.17 of the ETH application, and therefore won’t be able to benefit from EIP-7702, but can still send ETH transactions and transfers using the existing version of the ETH application.
+Please be aware that Ledger Nano S signers are unable to update to version 1.17 of the ETH application, and therefore won’t be able to benefit from EIP-7702.
+However, you can still send ETH transactions and transfers using the existing version of the ETH application.

 Ledger: Secure Self-Custody for The Ethereum Ecosystem

-The Pectra upgrade represents a significant advancement in Ethereum’s evolution, addressing fundamental limitations while introducing new capabilities that will shape the network’s future.
-By enhancing validator flexibility, improving account functionality, and increasing data availability, Pectra makes Ethereum more accessible, efficient, and user-friendly for everyone.
+The Pectra upgrade represents a significant advancement in Ethereum’s evolution, addressing fundamental limitations while introducing new capabilities.
+By enhancing validator flexibility, expanding account functionality, and increasing data availability, Pectra has made Ethereum more accessible, efficient, and user-friendly.

-Ready to experience Ethereum’s latest innovations with peace of mind?
-Discover the seamless access that Ledger provides to the expanding Ethereum ecosystem while maintaining the industry’s highest security standards.
-Whether you’re staking ETH, exploring DeFi applications, or simply sending transactions, Ledger gives you the confidence to participate fully in the next generation of Ethereum’s capabilities.
+So, are you ready to experience Ethereum’s latest innovations with peace of mind?
+Discover the expanding Ethereum ecosystem with confidence: whether you’re staking ETH, exploring DeFi applications, or simply sending transactions, Ledger gives you the confidence to participate fully in the next generation of Ethereum’s capabilities—always with security and self-custody.

 Stay in touch